Eternal Limited: Founding and early growth (2010–2014)

-On 18 January 2010, Deepinder Goyal and Pankaj Chaddah incorporated DC Foodiebay Online Services Pvt Ltd. The company operated Foodiebay, a restaurant-listing-and-recommendation website they had started in 2008 while working for Bain & Company.
-They later renamed the website Zomato as they were unsure if they would "just stick to food" and to avoid a potential naming conflict with eBay.
+On 18 January 2010, Deepinder Goyal and Pankaj Chaddah incorporated DC Foodiebay Online Services Pvt Ltd. The company initially operated as Foodiebay, a restaurant-listing and recommendation website they had started in 2008 while working as analysts for Bain & Company.
+To solve the problem of inaccessible menus, the founders physically collected menus from local restaurants and uploaded them online.
+They later renamed the website to Zomato to avoid a potential trademark conflict with eBay and to prepare for expansion into verticals outside of food.

 In 2011, Zomato expanded its restaurant discovery and local search services across various cities in India.
-From 2012, it expanded internationally, and was operating in 21 countries by early 2015.
+In 2012, the company embarked on an international expansion.
+In early 2015, the platform had established operations in 21 countries, including the United Kingdom, South Africa, Canada, and the United Arab Emirates.